 Our Vision.
 Building Our House.

 Maraya Performing Arts was founded in March 2020, literally weeks before the Covid-19 pandemic shut down in California.
-We were immediately forced to shelter in place on March 17, 2020, not long after signing the lease on our new space in Eastlake.
+We were immediately forced to shelter in place on March 17, 2020, not long after signing a 5-year lease on our new space in Eastlake.

 Since the pandemic, we have creatively pivoted.
 We have adapted to the ever changing small business mandates to close, open, close and re-open our business multiple times.
-Since March we have continued to offer critical multigenerational arts programming for our community including: virtual youth theatre classes, outdoor parking lot dance classes, virtual dance classes from international dance artists, and have hosted multiple guest speakers from the arts and entertainment industry.
+Since March 2020 we have continued to offer critical multicultural and multigenerational arts programming for our community including: virtual youth theatre classes, outdoor parking lot dance classes, virtual dance classes from international dance artists, and have hosted multiple guest speakers from the arts and entertainment industry.
 We have also received numerous invitations and commissions to create new and innovative dance theatre projects in collaboration with our arts partners, La Jolla Playhouse, San Diego Filipino Cinema, The Slants Foundation, Pacific Arts Movement, and the Bonita Museum to name a few.

 We envision a community where the performing arts are accessible to all.
 We strive to be the 'go to' artistic hub for diverse multigenerational artists from all walks of life.

-Maraya Performing Arts is truly a place for the whole community.
-We cannot wait to welcome you to our new home (virtually and/or in person)!
+Maraya Performing Arts is truly a place for the whole community!

 Why Donate?
 Bayanihan.